Updated Every Trading Day · Est. 2014

 Out-of-contract (or "deemed") rates are what suppliers charge when your fixed contract ends and you haven't renewed.
 These rates are typically 30–50% higher than negotiated contracts — sometimes much more.
 Our out-of-contract rate tracking shows you what you'd pay on default terms, giving you urgent motivation to renew before expiry.
 This is one of the biggest cost traps for businesses.

 Our industry changes section covers updates like the Nuclear RAB Levy, TNUoS standing charges, Network Charges, and other regulatory impacts.
 These can significantly affect your bills — sometimes overnight.
 We explain what's changing, when it takes effect, and how much it might cost you.
-Armed with this info, you can factor costs into renewal decisions and avoid nasty surprises.
+Armed with this information, you can factor costs into renewal decisions and avoid nasty surprises.

 We track news on supplier stability, market exits, strategy changes, and service issues.
 If a supplier is facing problems or exiting the market, that affects your renewal options and timing.
 We also highlight when suppliers are actively competing in your segment, giving you leverage to negotiate.
 Knowing the supplier landscape helps you make smarter switching decisions.

 If you're actively considering a renewal, check daily or weekly reports to spot trends.
 If your renewal isn't imminent, monthly analysis is plenty.
-Most businesses benefit from signing up for our email alerts — you'll get daily or weekly summaries delivered without needing to check the site.
+Most businesses benefit from signing up for our email alerts — you'll get summaries delivered without needing to check the site.
 This way you stay informed without spending time tracking markets manually.

 Yes.
 All our market insights, daily updates, and blog content are completely free.
 We publish them because we believe businesses deserve transparency about energy markets.
 When you're armed with good information, you make better decisions — and that benefits everyone.
 We do offer personalised guidance through our brokerage service if you'd like professional support with your contract.